quocdang1998/merlin/docs/source/developper_guide.rst

 the kind of the library is not the recommended mode, it is users' responsibility to fix the issue.

-The linking to dynamic library is specifically complicated, because **CUDA device code can only be linked statically**.
-Hence compilation of a dynamic library with CUDA option result in 2 files: a static library named libmerlincuda containing only device codes, and a dynamic library containing the rest.
-In order to avoid the duplicated definition of non-inline device functions, 2 macros has been defined:
-:envvar:`__LIBMERLIN_STATIC__` and :envvar:`__MERLIN_FORCE_STATIC__` to instruct
-the compiler to compile only device code and ignore host code.

 Macro rules
 ^^^^^^^^^^^